appdev-lessons/helper-methods-part-3/content.md

 </div>
 ```

-And we have our partial, so we can plug that into the

-We can take the code in the `index` and get rid of our entire table setup, rather rendering every card in the `.each` loop onto its own card!
+We can also take the code in the `index` and get rid of our entire table setup, and instead render every card in the `.each` loop onto its own card!
 Again, reducing the amount of code in the view template by a huge amount:

 ```erb
 <!-- app/views/movies/index.html.erb -->